Weight Management Programme

 And if this isn’t enough cause for concern, body weight is associated with an increase in mortality from all causes.
 In addition, obese patients may suffer from social stigmatisation and discrimination, coupled with mental health issues.

-This has led Fedhealth to introduce its Weight Management Programme in 2018 – a programme expertly designed for qualifying Fedhealth members with a high BMI and waist circumference.
+This has led Fedhealth to introduce its Weight Management Programme – a programme expertly designed for qualifying Fedhealth members with a high BMI and waist circumference.

-Under this programme, members will participate in a 12-week, biokineticist-led intervention plan that will give them access to a dietician and behavioural psychologist with the goal to lose the excess weight and lead healthier, more rewarding lives.
+Members will participate in a 12-week, biokineticist-led intervention that will give them access to a dietician and behavioural psychologist with the goal to lose the excess weight and lead healthier, more rewarding lives.
 Once the programme is completed, ongoing advice and monitoring will also be made available to the member.

 Fedhealth members with the following parameters will be eligible for the programme: